Glenn C. Gerhard (1930-1995) began producing Standard gauge trains for sale in the late 1970's. He built these trains in his

 cost.
 Tenders for the 0-6-0 came in two versions, one for coal and the other for fuel oil.

-Red Forney, which ride on a single Glenn power truck.
+fabricated by Red Forney, which ride on a single Glenn power truck.
 A heavy Lionel

 locomotive, such as the 400E or 408E, could pull a string of Glenn cars.
 Even better would be one of the huge

 Glenn freight cars were designed and constructed in several variations.
-Glenn Gerhard used two lengths of frames, the 14 inch 100's and
+Glenn Gerhard used two lengths of frames, the 14

-the 16 inch 200's.
+inch 100's and the 16 inch 200's.
 Lionel did the same in Standard gauge, but its longest car is shorter than any Glenn Toy.

 Lionel used a flat stamped steel frame for every car in its #100, #200, and #500 series, except the hoppers.
 Glenn